Barium sulfate: Plastics filler

 Barium sulfate is commonly used as a filler for plastics to increase the density of the polymer in vibrational mass damping applications.
 In polypropylene and polystyrene plastics, it is used as a filler in proportions up to 70%.
 It has an effect of increasing acid and alkali resistance and opacity.
 Such composites are also used as X-ray shielding materials due to their enhanced radio-opacity.
-For some particular applications, composites with high mass fraction (70–80%) of barium sulfate may be preferred to the more commonly used steel shields.
+In cases where machinability and weight are a concern, composites with high mass fraction (70–80%) of barium sulfate may be preferred to the more commonly used steel shields.

+Barium sulfate can also be used to enhance the material properties of HDPE, although typically in relatively low concentrations, and often in combination with other fillers like calcium carbonate or titanium oxide.

 Niche uses

 Barium sulfate is used in soil testing.
 Tests for soil pH and other qualities of soil use colored indicators, and small particles (usually clay) from the soil can cloud the test mixture and make it hard to see the color of the indicator.
 Barium sulfate added to the mixture binds with these particles, making them heavier so they fall to the bottom, leaving a clearer solution.

 In colorimetry, barium sulfate is used as a near-perfect diffuser when measuring light sources.

 In metal casting, the moulds used are often coated with barium sulfate in order to prevent the molten metal from bonding with the mould.

 It is also used in brake linings, anacoustic foams, powder coatings, and root canal filling.

 Barium sulfate is an ingredient in the "rubber" pellets used by Chilean police.
-This together with silica helps the pellet attain a 96.5 shore A hardness.
+This together with silica helps the pellet attain a 96.5 Shore A hardness.